About the Award

 The selection committee for the John T. Casteen, III Diversity - Equity - Inclusion Leadership Award will include seven voting members, consisting of:

-- The Vice President for Diversity, Equity, and Inclusion or his designee, as chair;
+- The Vice President for Diversity, Equity, Inclusion, and Community Partnerships or his designee, as chair;

-- Six at-large members selected by the Vice President for Diversity, Equity, and Inclusion from the university community, including one student member;
+- Six at-large members selected by the Vice President for Diversity, Equity, Inclusion, and Community Partnerships from the university community, including one student member;

-- One ex-officio, non-voting member from the Office of the Vice President for Diversity, Equity, and Inclusion, serving as Executive Secretary.
+- One ex-officio, non-voting member from the Office for Diversity, Equity, and Inclusion, serving as Executive Secretary.

 Any current member of the University community (student, faculty, or staff) is eligible for nomination, according to the above criteria.
 In addition to the nomination form, the committee requires a letter describing how the nominee has exemplified the award-related criteria and two additional letters of support (one of which must be from outside the nominee's department or school).